-A technique that can distinguish individual cells in a fluid such as blood or sputum.
-In the flow cytometry process, cells flow individually past a laser and this produces data to be analyzed to distinguish different cell types.
+A branch of biology that deals with the structure, function, multiplication, pathology, and life history of cells.
+Cytology individually past a laser and this produces data to be analyzed to distinguish different cell types.
 Cells can be labeled to identify different types of cells.
 Flow cytometry has applications in fields like immunology, virology, molecular biology, cancer biology, disease diagnosis, and infectious disease monitoring.